Sign up to our mailing list here to receive seasonal recipes and foraging inspiration delivered straight to your inbox.

 Let’s start with the Romans in Britain.

-Their soldiers used to beat themselves with nettles on their bare skin in an attempt to allay the pain of rheumatism brought on by cold damp weather and people have done this through history.
+Their soldiers used to beat themselves with nettles on their bare skin in an attempt to allay the pain of rheumatism brought on by cold damp weather and people have done this throughout history.
 I wonder if central heating brought an end to the need to do it?

 My Mother was from Alcare, Sligo in the West of Ireland and her eyes would light up as she told me the old stories that had been passed down from generation to generation.

 Including that I needed to eat three types of nettles in May to ward off sickness for the rest of the year.
-As a good Catholic she of course loved the association of nettles with saints but the weirdest story has to be nettlemass.
+As a good Catholic, she of course loved the association of nettles with saints but the weirdest story has to be nettlemass.

-Nettlemass is an old irish custom associated with the 1st of May - the night before Nettlesmass.
-Samuel Carter Hall in “Ireland, it’s scenery and character” states on Nettlemass night boys walked around Cork stinging one another with nettles.”
+Nettlemass is an old Irish custom associated with the 1st of May - the night before Nettlesmass.
+Samuel Carter Hall in “Ireland, its scenery and character” states on Nettlemass night boys walked around Cork stinging one another with nettles.”

 It was also seen as a courting game and the aim was to sting the one who enamoured you the most.
-In some areas nettles were even put into a prospective lover's bed!
+In some areas, nettles were even put into a prospective lover's bed!